National Day of Prayer is one of the most important days for Christians.

 I went to the meeting feeling a little down.
 If we allow it, life can take us so low, which is why it’s important to have good, Christian fellowship.
 Each person prayed for finances and employment.
-Our group consist of people from 30 years of age to 15 years of age and each person had the same two prayer needs.
+Our group consist of people from 15-30 years of age and each person had the same two prayer needs.
 We could feel each others pain and needs.
 We each knew, or at least had an idea of how it felt to be uncertain about our well-being.
 But as we prayed for one another we gained strength and hope to continue on.
 I’m a fervent believer in prayer…in the good times and in the bad–it brings joy and hope.

 Keys2Hope: 1) Get a prayer life